gian-solo/gian-solo.github.io/_posts/2018-11-29-Three-Essential-Guitar-Scale-Patterns-for-Beginners.md

 ---
 layout: post
-title:  "3 Essential Scale Patterns for Beginners"
+title:  "3 Essential Guitar Scale Patterns for Beginners"
 categories: Guitar
 date:   2018-11-15
 excerpt: "You must learn the essentials before you can actually rock."